 Horticulture therapists receive specific training and often work with landscape designers to create therapeutic garden spaces.

-People who participate in horticulture therapy experience reduced anxiety, improved attention, lower cortisol (stress hormone) levels, lower BMI, and greater life satisfaction.
+People participating in horticulture therapy experience reduced anxiety, improved attention, lower cortisol (stress hormone) levels, lower BMI, and greater life satisfaction.

 If you’d like to try it on your own, here’s how to get started: